louffee/eslint-config-louffee/README.md

 - `eslint-plugin-security` to handle the linting of security issues.
 - `eslint-plugin-storybook` to handle the linting of Storybook-related features.
 - `eslint-plugin-testing-library` to handle the linting of testing-library-related features.
+- `eslint-plugin-unicorn` to give the linting processes some powers.
+- `eslint-plugin-regexp` to handle the linting of regular expressions.

 ## Installation